zhou-yuxin/faiss/README.md

 where *ivfpq_relayout* means the group size of relayout.
 Although *ivfpq_relayout* can be any non-negative integer, but 4 is usually the best based on experience.

 You can set *ivfpq_relayout* to any non-negative integer at any time, no matter before or after trainging or adding vectors.
 The only drawback is that, if you set *ivfpq_relayout* when IndexIVFPQ already has some base vectors, it will take some time to convert the memory layout.

+The feature doesn't change the format of index writen to disk, so is compatible with old index files.